 With a pressing need to address climate change globally, our ambition to green Masai Mara is becoming a reality through the Basecamp reforestation initiative

-To date, we have planted and protected about 115,000 indigenous trees 25,000 of which were planted between January and June 2018.
-Our overall target is to plant 500,000 trees over the next 3 – 5 years.
+To date, we have planted and protected almost 200,000 indigenous trees and our overall target is to plant 500,000 trees over the next 3 – 5 years.
 The reforested area will help re-establish the savannah mix of vegetation and natural environment which currently creates a safe haven for over 300 bird species and other wildlife.